 Dietary Restrictions Catered (with request):

-You will fly to Quito airport where you will be met at the airport and taken on a shared transfer (with guide) to your hotel – Mama Cuchara – and stay for one night in a Deluxe room with breakfast included.
+Arrive in Quito, where you will be met at the airport and taken on a shared transfer (with guide) to your hotel – Mama Cuchara – and stay for one night in a Deluxe room with breakfast included.
 After doing the check-in and settling in your room, you can start exploring Quito on a fantastic half-day city tour.

 Quito is not just the capital of Ecuador, but rather a picturesque city with a very unique location as it situated 2,800 metres above sea level, making it the highest capital city in the world.
 It was also one of the first World Cultural Heritage Sites to be declared by UNESCO, back in 1978.
 This historic town as it has been constructed on the foundations of an ancient Incan city, and its historic centre is a great proof of this, as you will be able to confirm by its beautifully preserved 16th- and 17th-century churches, or by all the other 130 monumental buildings that you can find here.
 A few highlights would be - the Carondelet Palace, Basilica del Voto Nacional, Quito Cathedral or the Church of El Sagrario.
 There are also lots of market stands with its shamanistic healers or fourth-generation hat-makers, which are worth popping at, as they are a great representation of Quito's Ecuadorian Sierra culture.